Help & Documentation

 Treemaps visualize predicted miRNAs regulating upregulated and downregulated DEGs separately.
 Block size corresponds to regulatory confidence score.
 Only high-confidence interactions are shown.
 Complete miRNA-gene association tables are available for download.

-2.8 RNA-Binding Protein (RBP) Enrichment Analysis (Section 8)
+3.3 RNA-Binding Protein (RBP) Enrichment Analysis

 Bubble plots display significantly enriched RBPs for upregulated and downregulated genes separately.
 Bubble size and color represent statistical significance.
 This analysis highlights potential RNA-level regulatory mechanisms associated with drug resistance.